DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 ------------------------------------------------------------------------

-This blog along with all the necessary data are available in different formats (pdf, html, Rmd, and md) on [DataSharp’s GitHub](https://github.com/DataSharpAcademy/blog/tree/360dcc5968780d69b254406abe9e15323f6a34be/2025_07_22_Tour-de-France).
+This blog, along with all the necessary data, is available in different formats (PDF, HTML, RMD, and MD) on [DataSharp’s GitHub](https://github.com/DataSharpAcademy/blog/tree/360dcc5968780d69b254406abe9e15323f6a34be/2025_07_22_Tour-de-France).

 ------------------------------------------------------------------------